 While there are plenty of other exercises to sculpt that bum of yours, the fire hydrant is a great way to work out those gluteal muscles and keep them strong, flexible, and healthy.

 It can also powerfully shape other lower parts of your body like your thigh muscles, hips, waist, and legs.
+As I usually tell my clients, protein powder is a must-have for fast muscle building.

 About The Author